bjgba/COFFE-SALES-ANALYSIS/README.md

 3.Created a new table called date table using DAX(CALENDAR,MAX,MIN)

-4.Comparing Key performance metrics to the industry standard**
+4.Comparing Key performance metrics to the industry standard

 **INSIGHTS AND RECOMMENDATION**

 1.The coffee shop makes the maximum revenue on monday which more order and quantity are received and sold during mondays

-2. We also noticed that more sales are generated in  the sixth month
+2.We also noticed that more sales are generated in  the sixth month

 3.Hell's Kitchen coffee store makes the highest coffee sales